PPCA2014/ppca_soa/README.md

 The architecture provides that the services are implemented according to the design *Domain Driven Design (DDD)* but for simplicity only the facade of the service is displayed here.

 The publication of services in a node depends on the programming language.
-Java services can be published in a JBoss or Wildfly container.
+Java services can be published in a *JBoss or Wildfly* container.

-3) Consuming the service
+#####3) Consuming the service

-*To execute the specified service can make an HTTP/REST request to the service bus.*
+*To execute the specified service can make an HTTP/REST request to the service through your url.*

 Exemplifying with the curl utility
 ```